Exploring the Biblical meaning of 'Loving Our Neighbors’

 Can Christians be poor?

-Long ago, Job’s culture firmly believed godliness meant prosperity.
+Long ago, Job’s culture firmly believed godliness meant you’d prosper.

 In Job 36:7-11, Elihu maintains: "He does not ignore the good men ...
 If troubles come ... he takes the trouble to point out to them the reason ...
 If they listen and obey him, then they will be blessed with prosperity throughout their lives."

-Yet Job’s central teaching is that we can be godly and still endure poverty, sickness, or suffering.
+Yet Job teaches that the godly may still endure poverty, sickness, and suffering.

-The New Testament agrees.
-It stresses giving wealth away.
-It promises blessing, but emphazises facing persecution – in some 20 chapters in Acts alone.
+The Old and New Testaments agree.
+They stress giving wealth away, not getting it.
+They promise blessing, but often not till heaven.
+Even the king was warned not to "be excessively rich" (Deut.
+17:17).
+In this life, the New Testament emphazises facing persecution (in some 20 chapters in Acts alone).
 Note Rom.
 8:17: "since we are his children, we will share his treasures ...
 But if we are to share his glory, we must also share his suffering."

-Paul cautioned that King David warned "Let their good food and other blessings trap them into thinking all is well between them and God.
-Let these good things boomerang on them and fall back upon their heads."
-(Rom.
-11:9.)
+King David warned "Let their good food and other blessings trap them into thinking all is well between them and God.
+Let these good things boomerang on them and fall back upon their heads" (Rom.
+11:9).

 And in Isa.
 43:2-4 he tells Israel: "When you go through deep waters and great trouble, I will be with you.
 When you go through rivers of difficulty, you will not drown!
 When you walk through the fire of oppression, you will not be burned up – the flames will not consume you ... you are precious to me and honored, and I love you."